arielfayol37/Dr_R/detailed_documentation.md

 ## QuestionImage

-The `QuestionImage` model represents images associated with questions, allowing for additional context or image-based multiple-choice options.
+The `QuestionImage` model represents images associated with questions, allowing for additional context.

 ## Hint